Princess Delphine of Belgium: Paternity case

 In June 2013, when King Albert lost his immunity to prosecution, Boël summoned him and his children Prince Philippe and Princess Astrid to appear in court.
 She hoped to use DNA tests to prove that she was the king's daughter.
 As king, Albert was immune under the law, and Delphine decided to summon her half-siblings too.
 When the king abdicated on 21 July 2013 his immunity ceased, and Boël relaunched proceedings against him.
 In March 2017, the court ruled that her claim was unfounded, and her lawyers said she would take the claim to appeal.

 On 5 November 2018, a court ruling was published which instructed Albert to submit to a DNA test to determine whether he was Boël's biological father.
 DNA testing is not obligatory in Belgium, but not submitting to it is considered evidence of paternity.
-In January 2019, Albert appealed in cassation against the verdict, but on 16 May of the same year, the Brussels's Court of Appeals ordered the former king to pay a fine of 5000 Euros a day to Boël for every day he refused to take a DNA-test.
+In January 2019, Albert appealed in cassation against the verdict, but on 16 May of the same year, the Brussels's Court of Appeals ordered the former king to pay a fine of 5,000 euros a day to Boël for every day he refused to take a DNA-test.

-On 27 January 2020, the DNA tests showed that King Albert II is the father of Delphine Boël.
+On 27 January 2020, the DNA tests showed that King Albert II was the father of Delphine Boël.
 In October 2020, she and her children were granted princely titles by the Belgian court of appeals.
 As she was born out of wedlock, Princess Delphine and her descendants are not in the line of succession to the Belgian throne.
 Although court costs totalling €3.4m were awarded to her on a substantial indemnity basis, she was not granted a royal endowment.

 She and her half-brother, King Philippe of Belgium, met on 9 October 2020 at the Palace of Laeken.